weka/tools/README.md

 Tools to help with Weka clusters

-## How-to install a weka cluster using these tools
+## How-to install a weka cluster using these tools, aka Configuration Guide

 o log in as 'root' on one of the servers that will be a Weka Server